 - After testing is complete, change the claims submitter code back to what it was before you changed it for ICD-10 code testing.

-For more information, schedule a no commitment personalized demo for your practice and receive a $10 Starbucks gift card.
+For more information, schedule a no commitment personalized demo.